datalogics/apdfl-kotlin-samples/README.md

 1. Clone this repository
 2. Select the sample you would like to try
-3. Open the folder containing the sample in the IDE.
+3. Open the folder containing the sample in the IDE
 4. Run the sample by clicking on the **Run** button!